Religious Education

 At Sampford Peverell CofE Primary School, our aim is to deepen pupils’ knowledge about religions and to develop their religious literacy.
 Pupils encounter core concepts in religions and beliefs, improving their understanding and their ability to explore these key concepts.
 Our approach sets the context for open investigation of diverse religious traditions as well as non-religious world views.
 We also include and promote British values, ensuring that children are aware of their rights and responsibilities as UK citizens.
 Our curriculum is designed to encourage creativity, imagination, inquiry, debate, discussion and independence.

-Our school uses the Devon Agreed Syllabus for R.E as a basis for our curriculum.
-The syllabus is designed to support schools in developing and delivering excellence in R.E.
-This is achieved through studying one religion at a time (systematic units), and then including thematic units which build on the learning by comparing the religions, beliefs and practices discussed.
+Our school teaches the Devon Agreed Syllabus for R.E which is delivered using RE today resource from NATRE .
 This teaching and learning approach of the Agreed Syllabus has 3 core elements which are woven together to provide breadth and balance within teaching and learning about religions and beliefs.

 These elements are: